 That giant sigh you just heard?
-The collective relief of the Northern Hemisphere that spring with all its beauty, sounds and smells is mercifully, finally here.
+The collective relief of the Northern Hemisphere that spring with all its beauty, sounds and smells is finally here.
 It's also the perfect time for stargazers to throw on little more than a sweatshirt and enjoy warmer evenings of looking up into the heavens.

-Eta Aquarid meteor shower (May 6)
+Eta Aquarid meteor shower (May 5)

-The Flower Moon (May 10)
+The Flower Supermoon (May 7)

 Like all the other awesome monthly full moon nicknames we've come to know recently (Frost Moon, Wolf Moon, Worm Moon), April's Flower Moon is reflective of what's happening on the ground in the Northern Hemisphere.
 This month's full moon was also known by Native Americans as the Mother's Moon, the Corn Planting Moon and the Milk Moon.